ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 The consensus client also needs the path to the execution client's `jwt-secret` in order to authenticate the RPC connection between them.
 Similar to execution examples above, each consensus client has a configuration flag which takes the jwt token file path as an argument.
 This must be consistent with the `jwtsecret` path provided to the execution client.

-If you plan to run a validator, add fee recepient
+If you plan to run a validator, make sure to add a configuration flag which specifies Ethereum address of the fee recipient.
+This is where ether rewards for your validator accumulates.
+Each consensus client has an option e.g. `--suggested-fee-recipient=0xabcd1` that takes an Ethereum address as an argument.

-**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln**
+**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln or Goerli**

+When starting Beacon Node on testnet, you can save significantly save syncing time by using public endpoint for [Checkpoint sync](https://notes.ethereum.org/@launchpad/checkpoint-sync).

 #### Running a consensus client